kacperwitczak/Snake-Multiplayer-Client/README.md

 # Snake Multiplayer Client

 This repository is an implementation of the Snake game client.
-This project is carried out for the distributed computing course.
+This project is carried out for the distributed computing course

 ## Authors